Chip-firing games, Jacobians, and Prym varieties

-These notes were initially designed as part of the Cambridge summer school on combinatorial algebraic geometry in September 2022.
+These notes originate from the Cambridge summer school on combinatorial algebraic geometry in September 2022.
 They cover chip-firing games, tropical Jacobians, and tropical Prym varieties, with a light introduction to Brill--Noether theory.
 The prerequisites are basic knowledge in graph theory and familiarity with standard concepts such as groups, quotient spaces, topological spaces, and metric spaces.
 Background in algebraic geometry is not necessary, however, familiarity with the topic would help motivate some of the notions encountered in the course, as many of whom originate from algebraic geometry.

 The theory of tropical chip-firing games is the combinatorial version of the theory of divisors on algebraic curves.
-The role of the curves and their divisors is played by graphs and configurations of playing chips.
+The role of the curves and their divisors is played by graphs and configurations of playing-chips.
 In its original form, the game was played on discrete graphs.
-However, there are advantages to passing to a continuous version of the game, played on metric graphs, as these objects better approximate the algebraic theory and are more suitable for addressing problems that involve moduli spaces.
+However, it is advantageous to pass to a continuous version of the game, played on metric graphs, as it better approximates the algebraic theory and is more suitable for problems involving moduli spaces.
 Furthermore, while some definitions may seem more complicated, the continuous version tends to produce nicer and more elegant results.
 That should not be too surprising when comparing with other areas of maths.

 The tropical theory is not merely an analogue of the algebraic theory.
 A process known as \emph{tropicalization} turns an algebraic curve into a graph whose combinatorial invariants encode various geometric properties of the curve.
 Most notably, Baker's specialization lemma states that the rank of divisors may only increase under this process \cite{Baker_specialization}, an observation at the heart of various recent developments in the geometry of curves \cite{JensenRanganathan_BrillNoetherwithfixedgonality, FarkasJensenPayne_Kodaira, CLRW_PBN, AbreuPacini_ResolutionOfAJ}.